RZASHFUOH25-Research/WFRF-FaceAntiSpoofing/README.md

 </p>
 <p align="center"><em>Figure 1: Overview of the WFRF preprocessing pipeline, transforming RGB images into the frequency domain, applying a radial weight matrix, and reconstructing enhanced images.</em></p>

-*Figure 1: Overview of the WFRF preprocessing pipeline, transforming RGB images into the frequency domain, applying a radial weight matrix, and reconstructing enhanced images.*

 ## Overview

 The WFRF framework introduces a novel frequency-based preprocessing technique that amplifies high-frequency components while preserving essential low-frequency cues.
 By modulating the Fourier spectrum with a radial weight matrix, WFRF enhances discriminative features for spoof detection.
 The model uses a ResNet-18 backbone and a Manhattan Loss to cluster live samples compactly and separate spoof samples, achieving strong generalization to unseen domains.